All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Cost Range

 Brand-name Wegovy costs approximately $1,300-1,500 monthly without insurance coverage.
 Most commercial insurance plans now cover semaglutide for weight management, though prior authorization requirements are common.
-Compounded semaglutide offers a more affordable alternative at $200-400 monthly, providing the same active ingredient with physician oversight.
+Compounded semaglutide offers a more affordable alternative at $200-400 monthly, providing the prescribed active pharmaceutical ingredient with physician oversight.

 Pros and Cons